 The ferry rides between each stop are about 10 minutes, but allow extra time for boarding and disembarking.

-Access to the Pedestal (& Statue of Liberty Museum) requires a special ticket, but doesn't cost extra.
-Access to climb the stairs to the Crown costs $3 extra (& includes access to the pedestal & museum)
+Access to the pedestal and Statue of Liberty Museum requires a special ticket but doesn't cost extra.
+Access to climb the stairs to the crown costs extra and includes access to both the pedestal and museum.

 Seeing the Statue of Liberty and Ellis Island in One Day